-Existing codebases need to be imported through the standard IP clearance process.
-This means that a Software Grant Agreement (SGA) or Contributor License Agreement (CLA) need to be submitted for all copyright owners.
-This process may take a while so it is best to start as soon as the podling is accepted.
+Podlings need to import existing codebases through the standard IP clearance process.
+This means that all copyright owners need to submit a Software Grant Agreement (SGA) or Contributor License Agreement (CLA).
+This process may take a while, so it is best to start as soon as the Incubator accepts the podling.

-The acceptance of the initial codebases is approved by the IPMC as part of the acceptance motion.
-So, no vote is required by the PPMC.
+The IPMC (Incubator Product Management Committee) approves the initial codebase as part of the acceptance motion.
+No vote is required by the PPMC.
 Otherwise, follow the standard IP clearance process for podlings.

-Paperwork needs to be submitted to Apache that grants a legal license on the code to the Apache Software Foundation.
-As a rule of thumb, if all the material contributors to the code are joining the podling as initial contributors, then CLAs (individual or corporate) are all you need.
+The podling needs to submit paperwork to Apache that grants a legal license on the code to the Apache Software Foundation.
+Generally, if all the material contributors to the code are joining the podling as initial contributors, then CLAs (individual or corporate) are all you need.
 The individuals must submit the 'individual' CLA (ICLA).
-If there are employers involved who might claim rights in the code, then corporate CLAs (CCLAs) are needed for those employers.
+If there are employers involved who might claim rights in the code, they need to provide corporate CLAs (CCLAs).

-The foregoing is only a rule of thumb.
-Generally, the mentors of a new project will need to consult with email@example.com or the Apache legal team about the particular circumstances.
+The foregoing is only a summary.
+The mentors of a new project will need to consult with email@example.com or the Apache legal team about the circumstances of a specific podling.

 It may take some time to track down all contributors.
-It is not necessary to have paperwork on file for all contributions before the code is imported.
-It may be necessary to reverse some patches and rewrite areas of code if contributors cannot be found or at not happy about given Apache written permission to use their code.
+It is not necessary to have paperwork on file for all contributions before importing the code.
+It may be necessary to reverse some patches and rewrite areas of code if you cannot find copyright owners, or they are not happy about giving Apache written permission to use their code.

-No releases are possible until the provenance of all the code to be release has been clearly established and the relevant paperwork filed with Apache.
+No releases are possible until the podling has clearly established the provenance of all the code to be released and the relevant paperwork ahs been filed with Apache.
 It is therefore important to keep the status updated.

-Receipts of ICLAs, CCLAs, and SGAs are recorded by the secretary in the private foundation repository.
-Reading is restricted to members and officers of the foundation.
-If there is no officer or member available then ask on the general list.
+The ASF Secretary records receipt of ICLAs, CCLAs, and SGAs in the private Foundation repository.
+Reading is restricted to members and officers of the Foundation.
+If there is no officer or member available to check whether the secretary has received all relevant documents, ask for help on the general list.